senbet22/holidaze/README.md

 - Alt text for images.

-### Notes:
+### Future Updates:

-- Venues marked with '✨New' are venues that are yet to be rated.
-- Upon missing content there will be pictures of the Dunestay camel telling you the issue.
+- Add a filter/search on initial load so that venues containing the word 'desert' are displayed first, before showing other venues.

-### Resources - Third party apps
+### Resources - Development Tools

 - React Focus Lock (Used for accessibility on Modals) https://www.npmjs.com/package/react-focus-lock